 For the hungry ones, head on to one of the best Irish pubs in Boston.
 With specialty St. Patty Day menu items, fondue and toast, corned beef and pistachio cake, you’ll be stuffed with food and tons of chilled Guinness for a great celebration!

-Take Your Own Mug Bar Hopping!
+Take Your Own Mug Bar Hopping in Boston!

 Add a personal touch to your celebration by taking along this oversized Boston Emblem Mug for your beer escapades.
 This gigantic mug with its black and tan is the perfect St. Patrick’s Day touch to your celebration.
 You’ll be looking real Irish with this mug full of foamy beer!